 - You are young and want to enjoy the hectic lifestyle Rabat can offer, day and night.

-Best Hotels in Rabat – Agdal Area
+Best places to stay in Rabat – Agdal Area:

 Hay Riad was developed in the 1970s and is recognized as one of the classiest neighborhoods in Rabat.
 The architecture is impressive and includes stunning villas, a real sign of wealth in Morocco.